Director / Producer

 • Age 33 (2008): The Galactic Media Group was formed to encompass the publishing company 'Galactic Music' and the hit-making production company 'Audiofreaks Music'.

-• Age 34 (2009): He established a major sub-publishing deal with the legendary 'Pieter Van Bodegraven' with the Endemol-owned Talpa Music, owners of The Voice TV format.
+• Age 34 (2009): Established a major sub-publishing deal with the legendary 'Pieter Van Bodegraven' with the Endemol-owned Talpa Music, owners of The Voice TV format.

 • Age 35 (2010): A global publishing deal was established for Audiofreaks/Galactic Music with Peer Music, and a label deal was set up with 3 Beat Records.

-• Age 38 (2015): He was engaged by the iconic clothing brands Fila and Russell Athletic to handle their brand-to-music strategy (ongoing).
+• Age 38 (2015): Was engaged by the iconic clothing brands Fila and Russell Athletic to handle their brand-to-music strategy (ongoing).
 He also set up a label deal with Tommy Boy Records in the US.

-• Age 39 (2014): He established a publishing partnership in Japan with Nichion Music (ongoing).
+• Age 39 (2014): Established a publishing partnership in Japan with Nichion Music (ongoing).
 He won a National Television Award (NTA) for The Big Reunion series which also went on to sell out two huge UK arena tours, including the biggest audience ever to that date at the O2.

-• At the age of 41 in 2016, Matt achieved notable accomplishments by creating music, including titles, for various TV formats such as ITV1's "Surprise Surprise," ITV2's "Peter Andre Show," E4's "Road to Ibiza," and ITV1's "Meet The Parents with Holly Willoughby."
+• Age 41 (2016): Achieved notable accomplishments by creating music, including titles, for various TV formats such as ITV1's "Surprise Surprise," ITV2's "Peter Andre Show," E4's "Road to Ibiza," and ITV1's "Meet The Parents with Holly Willoughby."
 In addition, Matt discovered a talented young artist named 'Allegra' and initiated a long-term artist development and co-management journey with her, alongside his friend and business associate 'Chris Herbert' and the Audiofreaks Music family.
 This collaboration continues to this day.

-• When Matt turned 42 in 2017, he took a significant step forward by establishing 'Audiofreaks Studios,' a new recording studio complex located in Westerham, Kent.
+• Age 42 (2017): Took a significant step forward by establishing 'Audiofreaks Studios,' a new recording studio complex located in Westerham, Kent.
 Notably, the studio was situated just a few doors away from Brian Higgin's 'Xenomania' studios.
 During the same year, Matt also formed a publishing partnership with Music Cube in South Korea.

-• At the age of 43 in 2018, Matt achieved several chart-topping hits with many of Japan's biggest artists.
+• Age 43 (2018): Achieved several chart-topping hits with many of Japan's biggest artists.
 These successes continued in subsequent years.

-• When Matt reached the age of 44 in 2019, he started gaining recognition within the Kpop scene by securing cuts with some of the biggest artists, resulting in numerous hits.
+• Age 44 (2019): Started gaining recognition within the Kpop scene by securing cuts with some of the biggest artists, resulting in numerous hits.

-• In 2020, at the age of 45, Matt fulfilled a long-standing dream by scoring a number one on the US Billboard Chart with Deborah Cox.
+• Age 45, (2020): Fulfilled a long-standing dream by scoring a number one on the US Billboard Chart with Deborah Cox.
 The project was written and produced by Matt's brother 'Warren,' with the assistance of 'Jenna Doyle (Donnelly).'
 Matt played a vital role in A&R'ing the project.

-• Continuing his journey, at the age of 46 in 2021, Matt constructed a brand-new recording studio facility and creative space for the Audiofreaks Music family.
+• Age 46 (2021): Constructed a brand-new recording studio facility and creative space for the Audiofreaks Music family.
 This facility was situated on the scenic North Downs border, encompassing the areas of London, Surrey, and Kent.
 Matt's releases included collaborations with esteemed artists such as Vintage Culture, Don Diablo, Todd Terry, Sam Feldt, and John Newman.

-• Finally, at the age of 48 in 2023, worked with superstar DJ Producer 'Tiesto' by way of a collaboration he set up alongside collegue and friend Gianluca Pizzorno out of LA for Allegra on her Round & Round single.
+• Age 48 (2023): Worked with superstar DJ Producer 'Tiesto' by way of a collaboration he set up alongside colleague and friend Gianluca Pizzorno out of LA for Allegra on her Round & Round single.

 Matt and his team also served as music producers for the global Netflix show, "DANCE 100," produced by Studio Lambert.
 They also achieved significant success by making a splash on major TV shows in the US with the launch of MENUDO.
 Additionally, they secured the debut single for the newly formed 'Menudo,' a group that was formerly the biggest Latino boyband in history and now featured new members.
 To be continued....